Learn Java Easy. Chapter 5 Exercises

 int i=0;

-//Now let's go with the while loop.
+//Now we go with the while loop.

 //While the value is less than or equal to 100, our program will execute